 Strengths Profile is a world-leading strengths tool that changes the way we assess, develop and leverage talent in people.
-Strengths Profile is built from a decade of theoretical and empirical research in positive psychology.
+Strengths Profile is built from decades of theoretical and empirical research in positive psychology.
 Designed by Professor Alex Linley and his team at Cappfinity in the UK, Strengths Profile is used by leading organisations including Schneider Electric, Salesforce, QBE and GE Health.

 The Strengths Profile tool is unique and distinct from traditional one-dimensional strengths tests, assessing 60 strengths across three dimensions of energy, performance and use.
 The tool distributes the data across four quadrants: